-When an entity issues a bond, it is issuing debt with the agreement to pay interest for the use of the money.
+Bonds, on the other hand, are debt.
+When an entity issues a bond, it is issuing debt with the promise to pay interest for the use of the money.

-Bonds, on the other hand, represent debt.
-A government, corporation, or other entity that needs to raise cash borrows money in the public market and subsequently pays interest on that loan to investors who have loaned them the money.
+A government, corporation, or other entity that needs to raise cash will borrow money in the public market.
+Then, it will pay interest on that loan to investors who have loaned them the money.

-The Difference Between Stocks and Bonds for Investors
+The Difference for Investors

-Since each share of stock represents an ownership stake in a company – meaning the owner shares in the profits and losses of the company, although they are not responsible for its liabilities.
-Someone who invests in the stock can benefit if the company performs very well and its value increases over time.
+Each share of stock represents an ownership stake in a corporation.
+That means the owner shares in the profits and losses of the company, although they are not responsible for its liabilities.
+Someone who invests in the stock can benefit if the company performs very well, and its value increases over time.

 Which Is Right for You?